Website icon Xpert.Digital

 Electromobility: Europe is racing forward

-Despite difficult circumstances and the negative impact of the pandemic on the automotive industry, electric vehicles took a big leap forward in many countries in 2020.
-According to estimates by the industry tracker EV Volumes, plug-in electric vehicles accounted for 4.2 percent of global light vehicle sales last year, up from 2.5 percent in 2019.
-While only eight countries reported an EV share of 5 percent or more in 2019, 13 countries managed to increase the share of electric vehicles in new car sales to over 10 percent in 2020.
-As in previous years, Norway was a positive outlier with a 75% share of plug-in electric vehicles, while Iceland, Sweden and Finland also featured in the top five - evidence of the rapid adoption of electric cars in the Nordic countries.
-China, by far the largest electric car market in terms of sales, fell out of the top 10 with a 6.2 percent share of passenger car sales in the country.
-Meanwhile, the United States fell further behind, with EV share at just 2.3 percent.
+Despite difficult circumstances and the negative effects of pandemic on the automotive industry, electric vehicles 2020 have made a big leap forward in many countries.
+According to estimates by the industrial tracker EV volumes, plug-in electric vehicles made 4.2 percent of global light vehicles sales last year, in 2019 it was still 2.5 percent.
+While only eight countries reported an EV share of 5 percent or more in 2019, 13 countries managed to increase the proportion of electric vehicles in new car sales to over 10 percent in 2020.
+As in previous years, Norway was a positive outlier with a 75 percent share of plug-in electric vehicles, while Iceland, Sweden and Finland were also represented in the top 5- – of the quick acceptance of electric cars in the Nordic countries.
+China, the largest market for electric cars in relation to sales, fell out of the top 10 with a share of 6.2 percent in the country.
+In the meantime, the United States continued to fall back with an EV share of only 2.3 percent.

 While Norway's policies (e.g. tax exemptions, toll exemptions and other incentives) have proven to be very effective in promoting electric cars, the Norwegian model cannot easily be transferred to other countries.
 First and foremost, the country levies high vehicle import duties and registration taxes, which make cars significantly more expensive than in the USA.
 By waiving these tariffs on electric vehicles, Norway is subsidizing the purchase of electric vehicles at a level that a larger country like the United States could not afford.
 Secondly, Norway is a very wealthy country (ironically thanks to its oil reserves) with a high income level.
 According to the Norwegian Statistics Office, the median household income after taxes was $54,000 in 2018, about the same level as the US but more than twice the EU average.